kashifiltaf369/Tecno-Gamerz-Hub/README.md

    pnpm dev --filter=web    # Web on http://localhost:3000
    ```

-2. **Test the Authentication Flow**:
+2. **Test the Features**:

+   **Authentication:**
    - Visit http://localhost:3000
    - Click "Get Started" to register a new account
    - Fill in your details (name, email, password)
    - Login with your credentials
    - Access your protected dashboard

+   **Tournament System:**
+   - Visit http://localhost:3000/tournaments to browse tournaments
+   - Create a new tournament (login required)
+   - Join existing tournaments
-   - View your profile information
+   - View tournament details and participants
+   - Admin users will see their tournaments marked as "Tecno Gamerz Official"

 ### API Endpoints